-- NOTE: If the award is served by more than one method, then the first method of service is controlling when determining the date of service for purposes of calculating the time limit for calculating exceptions.
-BUT, if the award is served by e-mail. fax, or personal delivery on one day, and by mail or commercial delivery on the same day, then the excepting party will not receive an additional 5 days under § 2429.22.
+Note: If the award is served by more than one method, then the first method of service is generally controlling when determining the date of service for purposes of calculating the time limit for filing exceptions.
+BUT, if the award is served by email, fax, or personal delivery on one day, and by mail or commercial delivery on the same day, then the excepting party will NOT receive an additional 5 days under § 2429.22.
 (5 C.F.R. § 2425.2(c)(5)).